niXman/cmdargs/README.md

 # justargs
-command line/config-files and function named arguments library
+Command line/config-files and function named arguments library.

+The main point of this implementation is to get rid of the boilerplate checkout code.

+The second - the ability to use as a named function arguments.

 # command line example